 Elsewhere Morton saw off West Bromwich Albion 3-1 on aggregate, Motherwell overcame Stoke, also via spot-kicks and Hearts got the better of Burnley, turning things around after a 3-1 defeat at Turf Moor by winning 4-1 at Tynecastle.

-Spurs put four past Dunfermline in their opener with Martin Chivers grabbing a hat-trick and taking any real interest out of the return where they recorded another comfortable win, this time 3-0 with Chivers netting again and Martin Peters scoring twice whilst Wolves did the hard part on the road, winning 2-1 at Dundee before playing out a goalless draw in the return.
+Spurs put four past Dunfermline in their opener with Martin Chivers grabbing a hat-trick and taking any real interest out of the return where they recorded another comfortable win, this time 3-0 with Chivers netting again and Martin Peters scoring twice, whilst Wolves did the hard part on the road, winning 2-1 at Dundee before playing out a goalless draw in the return.

 This left just two English survivors in the last eight which became one in the last four after Spurs became the latest big gun to fall.

 This time it was Motherwell who provided the upset.
-A 3-2 first leg win at White Hart Lane must have given Bill Nicholson’s men hope but the return at Fir Park saw the hosts record a 3-1 win to qualify 5-4 on aggregate, much to the disappointment of the Londoners’ boss.
+A 3-2 first leg home win at White Hart Lane must have given Bill Nicholson’s men hope but the return at Fir Park saw the hosts record a 3-1 win and qualify 5-4 on aggregate, much to the disappointment of the Londoners’ boss.